SummaryRead the full fact sheet

 By making sure you and your family are fully vaccinated (by following the National Immunisation Program schedule set by the Australian Government), you are not only looking after your own family but also protecting vulnerable people in your community.
 The more people who are vaccinated, the fewer people will be infected, and the less widely can a disease spread.

 Immunisation saves lives.
 As recently as the 1950s, thousands of children died every year from diseases such as tetanus, diphtheria and whooping cough (pertussis).
 Luckily, it is rare for anyone in Australia to die from these infectious diseases now, thanks to the major vaccination programs introduced in the 1960s and 1970s, which continue today.

 How do vaccinations work?

 All immunisations work in the same way.
 The uses your body’s to increase protection to an infection before you come into contact with that infection.
-In other words, it is like being infected by the disease without suffering the actual symptoms.
+In other words, it is like being infected with the disease without suffering the actual symptoms.

 If you come into contact with an infection after you’ve been vaccinated, your body works to stop you from getting the disease, or you may get just a mild case.
-Unlike other proposed approaches to immunisation (such as homeopathy), vaccinations have been rigorously tested to demonstrate their safety and effectiveness in protecting against infections disease.
+Unlike other proposed approaches to immunisation (such as homeopathy), vaccinations have been rigorously tested to demonstrate their safety and effectiveness in protecting against infectious disease.

 What about people who cannot be immunised?

 Some people in our community cannot be vaccinated.
 This might be because they are too young or too sick.
-You can help protect these vulnerable people by keeping yours and your family’s vaccinations up to date.
+You can help protect these vulnerable people by keeping your family’s vaccinations up to date.